There are plenty of awesome day trips from Edmonton but one of the closest ones is a visit to the Elk Island National Park.

 This is where the lollipop starts

 The trail isn’t that long so it should only take you around an hour to complete the whole thing.
-The trail itself is a lollipop or loop trail and it really doesn’t matter which direction you go.

 There are certain trails or hikes where a direction makes a big difference but on this short trail, it really doesn’t matter.
 We went counter-clockwise but either way would’ve been good.